PT boat: Background

 In March 1941, during a heavy weather run from Key West to New York by Motor Torpedo Boat Squadron 2 (MTBRON 2), Elco 70-footers pounded heavily in 8 to 10 ft waves even at moderate speeds, and seas continuously broke high over the bows.
 Operating personnel reported extreme discomfort and fatigue.
-All boats suffered from some sort of structural failure: forward chine guards ripped away, bottom framing under bows broken, side planking cracked [indicating lack of longitudinal strength], and other weaknesses.
-In April 1941, MTBRON 1 reported enthusiasm over the 81-foot Higgins (PT-6), and with the Higgins showing such good seakeeping further purchase of Scott-Paine boats was unnecessary.
-In early 1941 the U.S. Navy Bureau of Ships (BuShips) lent Packard engines to both Huckins and Higgins, which wanted to build competitive boats at their own expense.
+All boats suffered from some sort of structural failure: forward chine guards ripped away, bottom framing under bows broken, side planking cracked [indicating lack of longitudinal strength], and other weaknesses were reported.
+In April MTBRON 1 reported enthusiasm over the 81-foot Higgins (PT-6), and with the PT-6 showing such good seakeeping, further purchase of Scott-Paine boats was unnecessary.
+In early 1941 the U.S. Navy Bureau of Ships lent Packard engines to both Huckins and Higgins, which wanted to build competitive boats at their own expense.

-A Chief of Naval Operations (CNO) PT Boat Conference convened in May 1941 to discuss future PT characteristics.
+A Chief of Naval Operations PT Boat Conference convened in May 1941 to discuss future PT characteristics.
 All PTs prior to the 77 ft Elcos had been found defective, and it was probable the extended 70 ft Elco would not be an improvement.
-This conference, including representatives from BuShips, BuOrd, MTBRONs, Interior Control Board, and CNO, recommended a series of comparative tests to evaluate what turned out to be five new designs of motor torpedo boats.
+The conference recommended a series of comparative tests to evaluate what turned out to be five new designs of motor torpedo boats.
 The conference strongly recommended that no more Elco 77-footers be ordered until the tests had shown that they were indeed satisfactory.

-The Board of Inspection and Survey
+Board of Inspection and Survey

-The Board of Inspection and Survey, headed by Rear Admiral John W. Wilcox, Jr., conducted comparative service tests off New London, 21 to 24 July 1941, using the following boats:
+The Board of Inspection and Survey, headed by Rear Admiral John W. Wilcox Jr., conducted comparative service tests off New London, Connecticut, from 21 to 24 July 1941, using the following boats: